-Unpublished references should only appear in the list if they are "in press."
+Unpublished references should only appear in the list if they are 'in press'.
 Otherwise, they should be cited in the text only, and should give the authors' names and (unless one of the authors is also an author of the present article) their main institution and city to enable the reader to trace them (do not give the article title or other details).
-Use, for example, "unpublished results," "manuscript in preparation" (in prep.), "personal communication" (pers. comm.) or "personal observations" (pers. obs.) depending on the context (e.g., authors of the present article can't make a personal communication with themselves!) and the journal style.
+Use e.g. 'unpublished results', 'manuscript in preparation' (in prep.), 'personal communication' (pers. comm.) or 'personal observations' (pers. obs.) depending on the context (e.g. authors of the present article can't make a personal communication with themselves!) and the journal style.